Jc-alt logo

 freqBuckets[occurrences].append(int)

-# space complexity: grabbing top k integers O(k)
+# sc: grabbing top k integers, n worst case O(k)

 res = []